fables-tales/nemesis/readme.md

 #Nemesis

-This is Nemesis, a new system for allowing team leaders running teams for the [Student Robotics](http://studentrobotics.org) competition to change their passwords.
+This is Nemesis, a system for allowing team leaders running teams for the [Student Robotics](http://studentrobotics.org) (SR) competition to administrate the user accounts of the team (including their own).

 ##Contributing